PyPlanet/PyPlanet/.github/CONTRIBUTING.md

 # Contributing to PyPlanet core.

 All the changes you want to contribute must be from either a ticket or a different feature pull request.
-Make sure you contribute the pull and issues on our Github repository at our Main Repo.
+Make sure you contribute the pull and issues on our GitHub repository at our Main Repo.
 All contributions are welcome.